ovhpa/toolbox/README.md

 Here are the following programs and script:

-disp\_vibr.bash: create a xsf file with the animation of each vibration modes from a VASP calculation. get\_lvl.bash: display some interesting level information for each k-point of a VASP calculation.
+`disp_vibr.bash`: create a xsf file with the animation of each vibration modes from a VASP calculation.

+`get_lvl.bash`: display some interesting level information for each k-point of a VASP calculation.

-uspex\_chem: read USPEX Individuals file and plot a convex hull, using external reference in a small file, `chem.in` if available.
+`uspex_chem`: read USPEX Individuals file and plot a convex hull, using external reference in a small file, `chem.in` if available.

 ## Develop

-A debug` target is available for developing purpose.
+A `debug` target is available for developing purpose.
 Using `make debug` will automatically turn the development mode.
 A GLIB target is also available (with its debug target) for portability.
 Use `make glib` for the former and `make dglib` for the latter.